 - APAT: A Quartet of Short Acts by Conrad A. Panganiban (CIRCA Pintig, 2014)

-– Bang, Bang, Clap – A screenwriter goes into therapy in order to get rid of his writer¹s block caused by the constant rhythm of a traditional Filipino dance called The Tinikling.
+– Bang, Bang, Clap – A screenwriter goes into therapy to get rid of his writer’s block caused by thethe Tinikling.

-– The Family Fructuoso – Comedy ensues when the “non-traditional” Asian American family of a high school senior pretends to become the model Filipino Family in order for the daughter to win a scholarship to a top Ivy League University.
+– The Family Fructuoso – Comedy ensues when the “non-traditional” Asian American family pretends to become the model Filipino Family to win the daughter a scholarship.

-– Infinite Line Between Me, Lolo and Loco – This mystery explores the effects of mental health of Rizelle¹s grandfather on her and her future.
-Rizelle¹s world succumbs to a family secret that changes the roles of who is truly caring for whom?
+– Infinite Line Between Me, Lolo and Loco – This explores the effects of mental health of Rizelle;s grandfather on her and her future.

-– Tag You¹re It! – With the help of his best friend, a young boy of color questions his identity when he notices that no one on American television looks like him.
+– Tag You’re It! – With the help of his best friend, a young boy of color questions his identity when he notices that no one on American television looks like him.